storm-software/cyclone-ui/apps/cli/README.md

   Links a plugin into the CLI for development.
   Installation of a linked plugin will override a user-installed or core plugin.

   e.g. If you have a user-installed or core plugin that has a 'hello' command, installing a linked plugin with a 'hello' command will override the user-installed or core plugin implementation.
 This is useful for development work.

 EXAMPLES
-  $ cyclone plugins link myplugin
+  $ cyclone-ui plugins link myplugin
 ```

 _See code: [@oclif/plugin-plugins](https://github.com/oclif/plugin-plugins/blob/v5.0.7/src/commands/plugins/link.ts)_

-## `cyclone plugins remove [PLUGIN]`
+## `cyclone-ui plugins remove [PLUGIN]`

 Removes a plugin from the CLI.

 ```
 USAGE
-  $ cyclone plugins remove [PLUGIN...] [-h] [-v]
+  $ cyclone-ui plugins remove [PLUGIN...] [-h] [-v]

 ARGUMENTS
   PLUGIN...  plugin to uninstall